Coughlin House

 In recent decades, Miner County has adapted to changing times.
 While agriculture remains an important industry, the county has embraced new opportunities.
 It has diversified its economy with the growth of industries such as manufacturing, healthcare, and tourism.
 Today, Miner County is known for its picturesque landscapes, welcoming communities, and strong commitment to preserving its rural heritage.

-This timeline provides a condensed summary of the historical journey of Miner County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Miner County, South Dakota.

 • 1873: Miner County is established by the Dakota Territorial Legislature.